 As well as a focus on the nature and purpose of urban design and planning, this programme exposes students to urban design as both a direct (project-based) and indirect (policy and guidance-based) discipline, to the critical interfaces between urban design and real estate and urban design and sustainability, to project work across scales (strategic to local), to theoretical debates and problematics, to practical and professional design, planning and graphics skills, and to the importance of research within the planning / urban design field.

-Overall, this is a unique Urban Design programme offering a comprehensive understanding and exposure to both theory and practice within the discipline, as well as the complexity of its interface with the city planning field.
+Overall, this is a unique urban design programme which offers a comprehensive understanding of, and exposure to, both theory and practice within the disciplines of urban design and city planning.

-- The mechanisms governing the built environment, and how these shape the design and development of cities
+- The mechanisms which govern the built environment and and the way in which they shape the design and development of cities

-- Understanding and evaluation of design quality in the urban environment
+- The understanding and evaluation of design quality in the urban environment

-- Urban design principles, both qualities and aspects of development form, key in the delivery process of quality environments
+- Urban design principles: qualities and aspects of development form which are key to the delivery process of quality environments

 - Frameworks for urban design guidance, incentive and control

-- Plan-making projects: masterplanning at both strategic and local scales
+- Plan-making: masterplanning at both strategic and local scales

 - Sustainability in urban design: ‘smart’ processes of delivery and the influence of resource-reducing technologies in urban strategies.